Dick Vitale's "Awesome, Baby!" College Hoops: Reception

 Dick Vitale's "Awesome, Baby!"
 College Hoops was generally received positively by critics; the game's graphics and self-rotating court was described as "colorful, high-res, and smooth".
 GameFan called the game a "technical marvel in more ways than one" and called the basketball players in the game "well-animated".
 Critics criticized the game's soundtrack, with Sega Visions rating it 2/5.
 Critics compared the game to the NCAA Football series and NCAA Basketball for the Super NES.
 AllGame compared the game to College Slam and Coach K College Basketball, two other college basketball games for the Sega Genesis.

 The game's gameplay was described as "fun" and "unique" by Sega Visions; GameFan felt that the game's play mechanics were basic, but stated that he felt that the game was "attractive" to him due to the developers being "willing to take some chances", which made the game more "sophisticated".
 GamePro felt that the game "scores high" in its amount of content.

 The game's sound was highly criticized by critics and was described as "awful".
 Vitale's commentary received mixed reception; GameFan was positive to it, while GamePro felt that players would eventually grow annoyed at the commentary, and suggested that people should eventually turn it off in the options menu.

-Aaron Thomas of VentureBeat was critical towards the game's box art, ironically calling it "quite possible [that Time Warner Interactive] used scissors and tape" to make it.
+Aaron Thomas of VentureBeat was critical towards the game's box art, ironically stating that it is "quite possible [that Time Warner Interactive] used scissors and tape" to make it.
 In 2011, Game Informer's Jeff Marchiafava listed Dick Vitale's "Awesome, Baby!"
 College Hoops as one of the weirdest video games based around celebrities.